-I've had lucid and non-lucid dreams with Calea Zacatechichi; each amazing and memorable in their own right.
-I've never had any nightmares or negative experiences with it.
-Perhaps this is possible - like any night of dreaming may be exposed to unpleasant or traumatic content.
-But I don't think this herb creates nightmares intrinsically.
-We do that ourselves.
+I've had lucid and non-lucid dreams with Calea Zacatechichi; each highly memorable in their own right.
+I've never had any nightmares on it.
+(Nightmares may, of course, be possible: any night of dreaming may be exposed to unpleasant or traumatic content.)
+But I don't think this herb creates nightmares intrinsically - our emotions do that.

-I take Calea Zacatechichi in capsule form after about 4-6 hours of sleep.
-This is the ideal time because your REM sleep is extended in the early morning, so you make maximum use of your dreamiest sleep cycles.
+My approach is to take Calea Zacatechichi in capsule form after about 4-6 hours of sleep.
+This is the ideal time to practice lucid dreaming, too, because your REM sleep is extended in the early morning, so you make maximum use of your dreamiest sleep cycles.

-And in that dream, time seemed to stretch, and I perceived a great deal in what must have only been 30-60 minutes of dreaming.
-It was a bit like watching an epic movie that spans 200 years in the space of two hours: you feel like it lasted longer because you watched so much time pass.
-That's about as close as I can explain it, flashing through someone's life while instantly understanding all that they had felt and experienced during the course of many years via implanted memories.
+And in that dream, time seemed to stretch, and I perceived a great deal in what must have been 30-60 minutes of dreaming.
+It was like watching an epic movie that spans centuries: you feel like it lasted longer because you watched so much time pass.
+That's about as close as I can explain it.
+Flashing through someone's life while instantly understanding all that they had felt and experienced during the course of many years via implanted memories.

 When I woke up, I was mildly stunned to be in this reality.
 My normal life - without flying cars, or skyscrapers that ran into the clouds, or alien people, or the sense of adventure - seemed quite boring in comparison.
 But I was euphoric at the memory and wanted to write it all down before it drained away.
 Now, many details of the dream are lost, even after writing it down, but the emotional content stays with me, a feeling I can't re-define.

 Tincture: Calea Z liquid tincture is made from the dried material and reduced down.
-Just add this to your regular nighttime tea, starting with a small dose and working up each night to find your personal sweet spot.
+Add this to your regular night-time tea, starting with a small dose and working up each night to find your personal sweet spot.

-Capsules: Look for ready made capsules online, or pack the dry leaf into empty gel capsules and take 1-2 pills after 4-5 hours sleep.
+Capsules: Take 1-2 Calea Z capsules after 4-5 hours sleep.
 This gives you sufficient deep sleep before embarking on longer REM cycles.

 Smoke: Inhale the dry leaf extract before returning to sleep.
-You may feel a little buzzy, but the majority of effects occur in dreamland.
-Smokers say it can feel a bit heavy on the lungs.
+You may feel a little buzzy but the majority of effects occur in dreamland.

-Of course, it helps if you incubate your chosen lucid dream as you fall asleep.
-This means visualizing your desired dreamscape and directing your awareness into that scenario engaging all the senses.
+It helps if you incubate your chosen lucid dream as you fall asleep.
+This means visualizing your desired dreamscape and directing your awareness into that scenario, engaging all the senses.
 Tell yourself (in your mind) that you will lucid dream tonight and relax into the experience.

-Don't feel pressure to have a true lucid dream.
-Whatever your experience, your awareness will be heightened significantly anyway.
-What's more, the dream plot may well dazzle you -- which is something that often gets lost when our conscious ego takes control of our dreams...
+Don't feel pressure to have a lucid dream.
+Whatever your experience, if you take the right dose then your awareness will be heightened significantly.
+What's more, the dream plot may well dazzle you, which is something that often gets lost when our conscious ego takes control of our dreams...